scalazone/content/topics/foundations/helloworld.md

 subsequent execution will follow.
 This also implies that what happens _before_ the entry point will be opaque: we generally don't know (and shouldn't need to know) the exact details of _how_ the entry point is invoked.

-In the case of our "Hello World" example, that entry point is the method, `hello()`, which is a _main method_, as indicated by the `@main` annotation.
+In the case of our "Hello, World!" example, that entry point is the method, `hello()`, which is a _main method_, as indicated by the `@main` annotation.
 Prefixing a top-level method (a method defined outside a class, trait or object) with `@main` marks it as a program's entry point, and makes it accessible to invoked directly by the operating system with the `scala` command.